Doctor of Arts (D.A.) in Biology

 Does D.A. training ignore research?

 No. Like the Ph.D., the D.A. requires that the recipient be well qualified in research techniques; but with a different emphasis.
 D.A. recipients regard themselves not as researchers primarily - but as teachers.
 Their research capability is a means of informing both the content and method of their teaching.
-Additionally, all students entering the program are required to have completed a Master's degree which included a thesis of original biological research.
+Additionally, all students entering the program are required to have completed a Master's degree which includes a thesis of original biological research.

 Is the D.A. comparable to an Ed.D.?